The best independent guide to Central Portugal

 • Monday - Friday: 7:06, 9:06, 11:35, 16:57 and 19:06

-Please note: Train times were checked in Feb2023; please check the CP website for any seasonal alterations:
+Please note: Train times were checked in February 2023.
+Please check the CP website for any seasonal alterations:

 It is possible to visit Evora as a day trip from Lisbon, although it will be a really long day.
 As train departures are infrequent, you should arrange your day around the departure times.

-It is recommended that visitors depart from Lisbon at 9:02 (Mon-Fri) or 9:52 (Sat-Sun) and get the return train at 16:57 – this provides a minimum of 4 hours in Evora, which is sufficient to see the main tourist sites.
+It is recommended that you depart from Lisbon at 9:02 (Mon-Fri) or 9:52 (Sat-Sun) and catch the return train at 16:57 – this provides at least 4 hours in Evora, which is sufficient to see the main tourist sites.